Analyzing the Price-to-Earnings Ratio of CMS Energy Corporation (CMS)

 Sponsored

-CMS’s stock has fallen by -1.54% in the past week, with a monthly drop of -2.51% and a quarterly rise of 0.22%.
-The volatility ratio for the week is 1.83% while the volatility levels for the last 30 days are 1.94% for CMS Energy Corporation The simple moving average for the last 20 days is -2.89% for CMS stock, with a simple moving average of -5.87% for the last 200 days.
+CMS’s stock has fallen by -3.58% in the past week, with a monthly drop of -5.63% and a quarterly drop of -3.74%.
+The volatility ratio for the week is 2.04% while the volatility levels for the last 30 days are 2.05% for CMS Energy Corporation The simple moving average for the last 20 days is -4.42% for CMS stock, with a simple moving average of -7.67% for the last 200 days.

 Analysts’ Opinion of CMS